slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

     popad                  ; Restore the register values as we preserved in the stack jz turn_page           ; Jump to next page if we got EFAULT otherwise continue

-    ; Now that we know the page is accessible, we will search for our target! cmp [edx], ebx         ; Check if we got the egg in [EDX] jnz check_page         ; If not zero - Egg not found!
+    ; Now that we know the memory is accessible, we will search for our target! cmp [edx], ebx         ; Check if we got the egg in [EDX] jnz check_page         ; If not zero - Egg not found!
 Check the next 8 bytes of the page otherwise if zero - we already found the first 4 bytes of the egg cmp [edx+0x4], ebx     ; Check the next 4 bytes [EDX+4] to confirm the kill